SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Fluttershy continued to practice, "Rainb..."

 She would get so far and then just freeze up, taking her a moment before she could try again.

+"Rainb..."

+*Come on Fluttershy, you can do this!*

+"Rainbo..."

+She kept going until she was able to say her full name.

+"Rainbow Dash..."

+Rarity congratulated Fluttershy on her progress, "you are doing great, darling."

+"thank you, Rarity," Fluttershy replied, "your patience and support are really helping."